FAQ

 10. Can WV Surplus load a purchase into my vehicle for me?

-WV Surplus is unable to assist with the loading of items purchased at the warehouse.
+WV Surplus staff may assist with lifting and loading items purchased at the warehouse, but it is the responsibility of the customer to secure the item(s) in the vehicle.
 Large or heavy purchases may be pallet loaded if prior arrangements are made.

 11. Does WV Surplus negotiate pricing?